kmch/Kolumbo-FWI/README.md

 Please cite the following article if using the repository or referring to the material presented in the manuscript:

-- Chrapkiewicz K., Paulatto M., Heath B. A., Hooft E. E., Nomikou P., Papazachos C. B., Schmid F., Toomey D. R., Warner M. and Morgan J. V., (2022), *Magma chamber detected beneath an arc volcano with full-waveform inversion of active-source seismic data*, Geochemistry, Geophysics, Geosystems (preprint available [here](https://doi.org/10.31223/X5934R)).
+- Chrapkiewicz K., Paulatto M., Heath B. A., Hooft E. E., Nomikou P., Papazachos C. B., Schmid F., Toomey D. R., Warner M. and Morgan J. V., (2022), *Magma chamber detected beneath an arc volcano with full-waveform inversion of active-source seismic data*, Geochemistry, Geophysics, Geosystems ([open access](https://doi.org/10.1029/2022GC010475)).

 For analysis of microseismic data supporting this study, please refer to the companion paper: